Canada expects coronavirus deaths to soar; job losses hit 1 million

-Tam said it was crucial that people continued to obey instructions to stay at home as much as possible.
-"While some of the numbers released today may seem stark, Canada's modeling demonstrates that the country still has an opportunity to control the epidemic," she said.
+Chief public health officer Theresa Tam said it was crucial that people continued to obey instructions to stay at home as much as possible.
+"While some of the numbers released today may seem stark, Canada's modeling demonstrates that the country still has an opportunity to control the epidemic," she told a briefing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)